 Every semester, the Financial Aid Office will create a student budget for each student.
 The Conservatory uses information about credit enrollment to determine a student’s tuition and fees.
 Then, based on whether the student is full time or part time, the student’s estimated costs are calculated.

-For full-time music education students living off campus, see the 2016–2017 Tuition and Fees.
+For full-time music education students living off campus, the cost of attendance* is as follows:

 The Conservatory recognizes that occasionally a student has a special situation that falls outside the average cost estimates.
 If the cost of attendance calculated by the Financial Aid Office doesn’t accurately reflect the situation, students should contact Nicole Brennan, director of financial aid, to discuss their student budget.